 Sam Breazeale is pursuing an MA in International and Regional Studies at the University of Michigan, as well as an MA in Russian at Middlebury College.
 He studied Russian in Bishkek, on a Critical Language Scholarship in 2018 before moving to Vladimir, Russia, to teach English at a private language school.
 He will return to Kyrgyzstan in 2021 on a Fulbright English Teaching Assistantship.
 He is a translator for Meduza and does outreach for Respond Crisis Translation’s Russian team.
 He is interested in health, identity, and migration in Russia and Kyrgyzstan.

-Sher Khashimov is a Research Assistant at the Oxus Society for Central Asian Affairs.
+Sher Khashimov is a Researcher at the Oxus Society for Central Asian Affairs.
 He holds a master’s in public affairs from Indiana University and a BA in Linguistics from Russian-Tajik Slavonic University in Dushanbe, Tajikistan.
-Before moving to the U.S., Sher implemented U.S. Government-funded development programs on the ground in Tajikistan for five years, as well as monitored and reported on political and socio-economic developments in the country.
+Before moving to the U.S., Sher implemented U.S. Government-funded development programs on the ground in Tajikistan for six years, as well as monitored and reported on political and socio-economic developments in the country.

 Aruuke Uran Kyzy, Research Assistant